 As the QuestBridge Liaison, Vandervelde plans events and speaks with representatives of QuestBridge National, a non-profit program that links students with educational and scholarship opportunities at some U.S. colleges and universities.
 These students are low-income, and their families are not able to contribute to funding their college education.
 Vandervelde says that she has heard other students in Macalester QuestBridge discuss the unaffordability of the stores in the neighborhood.

 “I really don’t hear about many QuestBridge students ever leaving the area, unless they’re in [Bonner Scholars] and they’re going off-campus to do their work-study volunteering,” said Vandervelde.
 “It kind of enhances the ‘Mac Bubble’ as a real entity.”

 MCSG Community Engagement Officer Fatiya Kedir ’21 says she has also taken note of the stores in the local Macalester-Groveland area, and lack of student connection in the surrounding communities.

 “Macalester and the Macalester area kind of tend to market towards upper-middle class people who aren’t [people of color],” Kedir said.
 “That’s kind of a reflection of where people want to be and where people want to stay… I definitely think that people don’t interact with other communities or different cuisines or help community partners.”

 This piece is the first part of a two-part story.
-The second part of this story will be published on Friday, February 15.
+To read part two, please click here.